ostis-ai/sc-machine/docs/sc-memory/api/cpp/agents.md

 # **C++ Agents API**

+!!! warning
-> This documentation is correct for only versions of sc-machine that >= 0.9.0.
+    This documentation is correct for only versions of sc-machine that >= 0.9.0.
+---

 This API provides functionality to implement sc-agents on C++.

 Each sc-agent on C++ refers to program entity that performs actions in sc-memory and can be called only by emission of